Breaking into Media Encryption with Hybrid Apps

 It’s close to impossible to decrypt this message without knowing the passcode.

-There are a lot of algorithms available to encrypt data, like AES, RSA etc., essentially different ways to scramble data and decrypt it with the passcode.
-These days, it is very common to encrypt chat messages in apps like WhatsApp, Messenger etc. This is done so that no one can read your personal chat messages, not even the app’s developers.
-Encryption had recently put Apple one-on-one against FBI, when FBI wanted Apple to decrypt the data on a criminals’s phone, while Apple refused to do that outright.
+There are a lot of algorithms available to encrypt data, like AES, RSA, etc., essentially different ways to scramble data and decrypt it with the passcode.
+These days, it is very common to encrypt chat messages in apps like WhatsApp, Messenger, etc. This is done so that no one can read your personal chat messages, not even the app’s developers.
+Encryption had recently put Apple one-on-one against FBI, when FBI wanted Apple to decrypt the data on a criminal phone, while Apple refused to do that outright.

-While data and chat messages are easy to encrypt, it’s a whole different story when it comes to encrypt videos.
+While data and chat messages are easy to encrypt, it’s a whole different story when it comes to encrypting videos.
 Videos are ‘Heavy’, and if you apply the same text-encryption techniques to videos, they need high computational power and memory to run.
-Desktop devices can run these, while modern day smart phones can struggle with these.
+Desktop devices can run these, while modern day smartphones can struggle with these.